Workshop - Experimental Cycle - Spring 2025

 Member $50 | Non-member $80

-Discover the distribution strategy of experimental cinema.
-From self-distribution to festivals, markets, galleries, distributors and the web, the instructor will review the different stages of marketing, the essential promotional tools, the key players and the potential distribution venues, so that you will be able to implement a relevant methodology.
+Discover the distribution strategy for experimental cinema.
+From self-distribution to festivals, markets, galleries, distributors and the web, the instructor will review the different stages of marketing, essential promotional tools, key players and potential distribution venues, so that you’ll be able to put in place a relevant methodology.

 Serge Abiaad

-Serge Abiaad has taught film at the Université de Montréal and at Cégep Édouard-Montpetit.
-He is the executive director of La Distributrice de Films.
+Serge Abiaad has taught cinema at Université de Montréal and Cégep Édouard-Montpetit.
+He is General Manager of La Distributrice de Films.

-“La Distributrice de films considers that short films are not an exercise in emancipation or a springboard to feature films; they are neither a ceremonial hazing nor the stamp of a pass, because making a short film is already making cinema.
-La Distributrice de films is therefore committed, through the web, the big screen and the festival circuit, to participate in the promotion of Quebec cinema and filmmakers through a shorter format. ” www.ladistributrice.ca
+“La Distributrice de films believes that short films are not an exercise in emancipation or a springboard to feature films, nor are they ceremonial hazing or the stamp of a pass, because making a short film is already making cinema.
+Through the web, the big screen and the festival circuit, La Distributrice de films is committed to promoting Quebec cinema and filmmakers through a shorter format. ” www.ladistributrice.ca

 Date / Heure